Ed94/SectoredLang/README.md

 ## Alias Sets:
-Allow for all key's used during parsing to be mapped to an alias for use of foreign language that MAS's functionality could support if a key sutiably matches the original's function.
+Allow for all key's or defined ordered set of statments used during parsing to be mapped to an alias.
+These can be used as a preprocessor or macro of sort.
+Can also b used to import a foreign language that MAS's functionality could support.

 These mappings are saved as an alias set.